michaeldayreads/reference/resume.md

 ## Professional Experience
 ### SurveyGizmo
-August 2013 to Present: **Web Developer**
+April 2015 to Present: **Web Developer**
 The web marketing team maintains a highly modified WordPress install on multiple properties and runs regular experiments to improve engagement and conversion.
-Some projects integrate tightly our application providing opportunities to work in that code base.
+Some projects integrate tightly with our application providing opportunities to work in that code base.
 We are a LAMP (PHP) shop.

+August 2013 to April 2015: **Professional Services Engineer / Sales Engineer**
+Develop custom applications and integrations to meet unique needs of enterprise clients.
+Several projects included extending our core applications Restful API or PHP based custom scripting language to create new functionality.
+Added core application features to attract and retain specific clients.

-March 2012 to July 2013: **Professional Services Engineer / Sales Engineer** Offered advanced and escalated technical support to enterprise clients and assisted onboarding with technical consultations to attract new accounts.
+March 2012 to July 2013: **Technical Support Tier 2**
+Offered advanced and escalated technical support to enterprise clients and assisted on-boarding with technical consultations to attract new accounts.

-May 2011 to February 2012: Technical Support
+May 2011 to February 2012: **Technical Support**
 Assisted application users with CSS, Javascript and Custom Scripting.
 Replicated bugs and reported to development team, and worked to assist Quality Assurance.

-	Independent Tutor
+### Academic Tutor

-October 2010 to May 2011: Academic Tutor
+October 2010 to May 2011: **Academic Tutor**
 Assisted undergraduate students in Bio-Psychology, Statistics, and Logic

-	ServiceMagic, Inc.
+### HomeAdvisor

-June 2009 – October 2010: Inside Sales & Marketing
-Attracted new accounts and worked with active accounts to increase revenue, and improve retention.
+June 2009 – October 2010: **Senior Sales and Marketing Consultant** Attracted new accounts and worked with active accounts to increase revenue, and improve retention.

 Education & Awards
 - 2010 Toastmasters International District 26 Improvisational Speaking Champion
 - 2002 University of Colorado B.A., Philosophy & Psychology Majors, Phi Beta Kappa

-Away from the keyboard
+_Away from the keyboard
 Books are everywhere.
-I hike a lot with my Shepherd/Husky mix, tinker with and ride my motorcycle and  bicycles, and practice Shotokan Karate.
+I hike a lot with my Shepherd/Husky mix, tinker with and ride my motorcycle and  bicycles, and practice Shotokan Karate._